victorberdugo1/cub3d/README.md

 - Click the red cross at the top left of the window.
 The window must close and the program must exit cleanly

 - Press the ESC key.
-The window must close and the program must exit Press another key, in the case of this test, we will accept Press any key to kill the program, for example, Q
+The window must close and the program must exit Press another key, in the case of this test, we will accept Press any key to kill the program, for example, Q.

-- Press the four movement keys (we’ll accept WASD or ZQSD pair) In the order of your liking.
-Each key press must make the visible result on the window, such as a player's movement/reaction.
+- Press the four movement keys (we’ll accept WASD or ZQSD keys) in the order of your liking.
+Each key press must render a visible result on the window, such as a player's movement/rotation.

 [**YES**](#)  |  [**NO**](#)

 ### Movements
-In this section, we will evaluate the implementation of the player's movements.
+In this section, we will evaluate the implementation of the player's movements/orientation inside the maza.
 Execute the 5 following tests, if at least one fails, this means that no points will be awarded for this section.

 - The player's spawning orientation on the first image must be accordace with the configuration file, test for each cardinal orientation (N, S, E, W).

-- The player’s view can rotate to the left and to the right as if the player’s head was moving
+- The the left arrow then the rigth arrow.
+The player’s view must rotate to the left then and to the right as if the player’s head was moving.

 - Press W (or Z) then S. The player’s view must go forward and then backward in a straight line

 - Press A (or Q) then D. The player’s view must go to the left and then to the right in a straight line

 - During those four movements, was the display smooth?
-Were we seen in the game "playable" as it is?
+By smooth we mean is the game "playable" or is it slow.

 [**YES**](#)  |  [**NO**](#)